chrismaltby/gb-studio-docs/docs/assets/music/music-editor.md

  +------------- Note and octave (A C note in the 5th octave.
 The dash can be a #, which signifies a sharp note e.g. C#, D#)
 ```

-Rows can be empty, or can only be partially filled (with just an effect, for example).
+Rows can be empty, or can be partially filled (with just an effect, for example).

 ### Using the Tracker